Wide Plank Hardwood Floor Installation: Why the Glue-Assist Method Is Non-Negotiable in PA

 However, the wider the board, the higher the risk of gapping, crowning, or cupping.
 A traditional nail-down installation, which works fine on standard 3" oak, is simply inadequate for 7"-10" planks in the climate extremes of the Philadelphia area.

-This isn't a design post; this is a technical warning from a contractor who works on the Main Line every day.
+This is a technical warning from a contractor who works on the Main Line every day.
 We explain why the glue-assist method is not a luxury—it’s a non-negotiable requirement for long-term success in your high-value home across Chester, Delaware, and Montgomery Counties.

 The Wide Plank Problem: The Physics of Movement